21st Annual CIM Symposium - Globalisation 2.0

 We examine how the conceptualisation of digital supply chains is being used to inform new requirements for digital infrastructures and standards and the potential for connecting App & devise-aware consumers with their product manufacturing supply chains, including the latest global developments in e-commerce and last-mile logistics.

 Digital supply chain design, analysis and operation

-the emergence of digital technologies are driving innovations, in terms of 'products' and 'services'.
+The emergence of digital technologies is driving innovations, in terms of 'products' and 'services'.
 This requires greater visibility, alignment and integration across an increasingly complex network of multiple partners, to deliver better 'service outcomes' and 'customer experience'.
 In this track we examine the implications of digitalisation on the design of future service supply networks.

 Collaborative supply chain models, crowdsourcing, and the sharing economy

-The emergence of major business-to-business players in the sharing economy are enabling businesses to share access to everything from collaborative capabilities to resources in the supply chain.
-We explore how sharing resources streamlines companies, enabling them to operate faster, and react quickly to market changes i a more efficient and effective manner.
+The emergence of major business-to-business players in the sharing economy is enabling businesses to share access to everything from collaborative capabilities to resources in the supply chain.
+We explore how sharing resources streamlines companies, enabling them to operate faster and react quickly to market changes in a more efficient and effective manner.

 East-West power balance: where next for emerging country MNCs?